segmentio/sherlock/Readme.md

  1. Opens a `url` using [Nightmare](http://www.nightmarejs.org/)
- 2. Iterates through configured services looking for `<script>` tags matching the `service.script` option.
+ 2. Iterates through configured services looking for `<script>` tags matching the `service.script` option
- 3. For each service found, the `service.settings` function is invoked on the page to extract the service's configuration. (such as an API key)
+ 3. For each service found, the `service.settings` function is invoked on the page to extract the service's configuration (such as an API key)

 ## API